DerBrunoIR/Minecraft-GameOfLife/README.md

 # Minecraft-GameOfLife

-After experimenting with recursion using command blocks in Minecraft I challanged myself to implement Conways Game of life.
+After experimenting with recursion using command blocks in Minecraft, I challenged myself to implement Conway's Game of life.

-In the end I was able to create a fluently running simulation on a 20x20 grid.
+In the end, I was able to create a smoothly running simulation on a 20x20 grid.
 A main feature is that the screen can be expanded only with a small amount of effort.

 At the top is a video showing the `Pentadecathlon` configuration.

 # How to install

-- unzip `TheGameOfLife.zip` and put `TheGameOfLife` directory into your minecraft worlds folder `saves`.
+- unzip `TheGameOfLife.zip` and put `TheGameOfLife` directory into your Minecraft Worlds folder `saves`.
-- join the World with Minecraft version 1.21.1
+- Join the World with Minecraft version 1.21.1

 # How it works

 Glowstone and blackstone are representing cells that are alive and dead.
-Those blocks are placed in a plane inside the minecraft world forming the world grid.
+Those blocks are placed in a plane inside the Minecraft world, forming the world grid.

 We can check if the cell at position (x, y, z) is alive by using the following command:

 `execute if block x y z glowstone run say cell is alive`.

-The `say` command is only execute if the if the block at (x, y, z) is glowstone.
+The `say` command is only executed if the block at (x, y, z) is glowstone.

-`execute` can also be used for storing the number of living neighbours of a cell at position (x, y, z) into all player scores.
+`execute` can also be used for storing the number of living neighbors of a cell at position (x, y, z) into all player scores.
-After replacing all `[formula]` with their specific value the following commands would be valid:
+After replacing all `[formula]` with their specific value, the following commands would be valid:

 ```
 scoreboard players set @a count 0